brianjknight/Criminal-Database-Project/project_documents/design_document.md

 1. Should I create separate tables for Crimes, CriminalRecord, and Criminal/Person?
 I could possibly have a crime with multiple criminals and criminals with multiple crimes.
    1. Maybe have a CriminalRecord for a person with their personal data and a list of Crimes committed.
 2. Depending on the structure what is a single partition primary key or composite primary key appropriate?
-3. Is there a need to identify all CriminalRecords by date, Criminal, type, status, location, etc?
+3. Is there a need to identify all CriminalRecords by location, date, Criminal, type, status, etc?
-   1. This could be a case for creating DDB indexes.
+   1. This could be an opportunity for creating DDB indexes.

 ## 3. Use Cases